-If you’re up for a bit of an adventure, ask for a map to Cave Kiva.
+If you’re up for a an adventure, ask for a map to Cave Kiva.
 (You’ll have to leave your driver’s license hostage.)
 The hike takes you up North Mountain to a hidden cave, where eight beautifully painted and remarkably well-preserved masks await.
 For the Jornada Mogollon, an agricultural people who lived here from 200 to 1450 A.D., the masks represented their ancestral spirits and acted as a bridge between the human and the spirit worlds.

 The masks are magnificent, and we’ve made the journey to Cave Kiva all three times we’ve visited the park.